Sam Bankman-Fried sentenced to 25 years in prison for his role in collapse of FTX crypto exchange

 At the hearing Thursday, Kaplan said the 25-year sentence reflected "that there is a risk that this man will be in position to do something very bad in the future.
 And it's not a trivial risk at all."
 The judge added that it was "for the purpose of disabling him to the extent that can appropriately be done for a significant period of time."

-United States Attorney for the Southern District of New York Damian Williams added that the sentence "is an important message to others who might be tempted to engage in financial crimes that justice will be swift, and the consequences will be severe."
+Damian Williams, U.S. Attorney for the Southern District of New York, said that the sentence sends "an important message to others who might be tempted to engage in financial crimes that justice will be swift, and the consequences will be severe."

+Attorneys for Bankman-Fried argued that their client never intended to defraud customers, and that Judge Kaplan should therefore show leniency.

 Although Bankman-Fried is expected to appeal his conviction, former federal prosecutor Andrey Spektor said there's little chance that the verdict would be reversed.
 "There is nothing anyone can do about that," Spektor said, adding that while Bankman-Fried could have received an even lengthier sentence, "I don't think SBF and his family are celebrating a 25-year term."

+Alon-Beck compared Bankman-Fried's sentence to that of disgraced Silicon Valley entrepreneur Elizabeth Holmes, who is serving a term of 11.5 years in prison for defrauding investors.
+"In SBF's case, the sentence was more than double," Alon-Beck said.

-At the sentencing hearing, Bankman-Fried offered an apology to his former FTX colleagues, Reuters reported.
+At the sentencing hearing, Bankman-Fried apologized to his former FTX colleagues, Reuters reported.
 "They put a lot of themselves into it, and I threw that all away.
 It haunts me everyday," Bankman-Fried told the judge, adding, "I'm sorry about that.
 I'm sorry about what happened at every stage.
 Things I should have done and said, things I shouldn't have."

 Bankman-Fried's conviction last fall followed the startling 2022 collapse of FTX, the cryptocurrency trading platform he had co-founded and led as CEO, amid an $8 billion shortfall in funds.
 At trial, he was accused of using depositor money to prop up his struggling hedge fund, as well as of using the funds buy luxury properties in the Caribbean and to make donations to a range of causes.